 Rainer has a distinguished track record in providing information technology and business strategy advice and solutions to a broad spectrum of global clients over many years.
 As a Certified Corporate Director, chairman, president and CEO he has in-depth first-hand insight into the roles and functions of executive teams and boards of profit and not-for-profit organizations.
 He has designed and delivered numerous professional business courses for Canadian Universities and is a fellow of Chartered Professional Accountants Ontario and a member of the Institute of Certified Management Consultants.
 He is also on the faculty of the Toronto Center for Mindfulness Studies and teaches the Mindful Self-Compassion program to business, health care and education professionals.
 Rainer is an avid car enthusiast, race driving instructor, competitive racer and automotive journalist.

 Cecilia is known as a skilled communicator, mentor and visionary IT leader with more than 20 years of experience in leadership, program and project management, development and technology.
-As a key player in the highly competitive Canadian mortgage industry, her role is to lead the Genworth technology organization in gaining and sustaining competitive advantage by tightly aligning IT solutions and strategic investments to business value.
+As a key player in the highly competitive Canadian financial services industry, her role is to lead the technology organization in gaining and sustaining competitive advantage by tightly aligning IT solutions and strategic investments to business value.

 COO Aware360; former CIO Purolator Courier, Alberta Health Services and Ontario Workplace Safety Insurance Board